rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 A `Property set`, either `System` or `Custom`, is required.
 For more information, see the **Property Filter** section in this README file.

-There are three search modes, `PT`, `WC`, `RX`, and `EX`.
+There are four search modes, `PT`, `WC`, `RX`, and `EX`.

 - `PT` stands for 'Plain Text'.
 It is simple to use, but finds literal matches only.
 - `WC` stands for 'Wild Card'.
 You use `*`, `?`  `[charlist]`, and `[!charlist]` according to the VB `Like` syntax.
 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [<ins>**.NET Regex Guide**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.
 - `EX` stands for 'Expression'.
 It is discussed below.

 The search *is not* case sensitive, the replacement *is*.
-For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value is `Aluminum 6061-T6`.
+For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value in some file being processed is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

 In addition to plain text and pattern matching, you can also use a property formula.
 The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as shown in the Input Editor above.

 If the specified property does not exist in the file, you can optionally add it by enabling the `Add any property not already in file` option.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

-On the other hand, if you want to delete a property, set the Replace type to `PT` and enter the special code `%{DeleteProperty}` as the Replace string.
+To delete a property, set the Replace type to `PT` and enter the special code `%{DeleteProperty}` for the Replace string.
 As above, this only works for `Custom` properties.

 If you are changing `System.Material` specifically, you can also update the properties associated with the material itself.
 Select the option `For material, update density, face styles, etc.`.

 The properties are processed in the order in the table.
 You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
 Only one row can be moved at a time.
 The delete button, also at the top of the form, removes selected rows.

-Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
+Note the textbox adjacent to the `Edit` button is a representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.

 EXPERIMENTAL: Direct edit using Windows Structured Storage for fast execution.
-If you want to try that out, select the option `Edit properties outside Solid Edge`.
+If you want to try this out, select the option `Edit properties outside Solid Edge`.

 Due to some upstream limitations, certain properties in Structured Storage are read-only for now.
 That means you can use them in formulas in the `Find` and `Replace` strings, but cannot change the properties themselves.
 The affected properties are `System.Document Number`, `System.Revision`, `System.Project Name`.

-There are other items that Solid Edge presents as properties, but are not kept in Structured Storage.
+There are other items that Solid Edge presents as properties, but do not actually reside in a Structured Storage property stream.
 As such, they are not accesible using this technique.
 There are quite a few of these, for example density, fill style, etc. The only two in this category that are currently supported by Housekeeper (but not Structured Storage) are `System.Material` and `System.Sheet Metal Gage`.

 **Expressions**

 ![Expression Editor](My%20Project/media/expression_editor.png)

+An `expression` is similar to a formula in Excel.
+Expressions enable more complex manipulations of the `Find` and `Replace` strings.
+To create one, click the `Expression Editor` button on the input editor form.

-With this tool you create an `expression` to use in a `Find` and/or `Replace` string.
-It functions similar to a formula in Excel.
-You can do string manipulations, like changing capitalization or rearranging text.
-You can create logical expressions, do arithmetic, and, well, almost anything.
+You can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
 The avaialable functions are listed below.
 Like Excel, the expression must return a value.
-Nested expressions are the norm for complex manipulations.
+Nested functions are the norm for complex manipulations.
 Unlike Excel, multi-line text is allowed, which can make the code more readable.

 You can check your expression using the `Test` button.
-If there are variables not defined in the formula itself, for example `%{Custom.Engineer}`, it prompts you for a value.
+If there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
 You can `Save` or `Save As` your expression with the buttons provided.
-Retreive them with the `Save Expressions` button.
-There are a couple of example saved expressions you can review there.
-The `Help` button opens a web site where you can learn more.
+Retreive them with the `Saved Expressions` drop-down.
+That drop-down comes with a few examples.
+You can study those to start getting the hang of it.
+To learn more, click the `Help` button.
+That opens a web site with lots of useful information, and links to more.

 Available functions